infinum/ios-handbook/Tips 'n tricks/Sign in with apple.md

 The only thing you need to do is to specify information you need via the `ASAuthorizationAppleIDRequest`, which you can create from `ASAuthorizationAppleIDProvider` and pass it on as a parameter to `ASAuthorizationController`.

-In the following example, we request both *email* and *fullName* of the user:
+In the following example, we request both the *email* and *fullName* of the user:

 ```swift
 @objc